 Respondents Cite Multitasking, Distractions and Not Feeling Heard During Video Conversations as Top issues; Welcome AI Tools to Assist with Better Video Conversations

-VIETNAM, August 24, 2021 — Uniphore, the leader in Conversational Service Automation (CSA), today released survey results revealing Viet Nam consumer perspectives on the challenges and opportunities for video conversations.
+VIETNAM, August 24, 2021 — Uniphore, the leader in Conversational Automation (CA), today released survey results revealing Vietnam consumer perspectives on the challenges and opportunities for video conversations.

 When considering the rise of video calls throughout the past 18+ months, local consumers revealed a mix of both frustration and appreciation for what video conversations have to offer.